Last updated on March 26, 2026

 The Wandering Emperor

 The Wandering Emperor has a brilliant design.
-It’s a great planeswalker for control decks since it lets you hold up removal, but the Samurai tokens it provides let you turn the corner and start pressuring your opponents faster than a regular control deck might.
+It’s a great planeswalker for control decks since it lets you hold up removal, but the samurai tokens it provides let you turn the corner and start pressuring your opponents faster than a regular control deck might.
 The Emperor’s cheap enough to hold up countermagic to protect it and can be excellent bait against countermagic on an end step so you can resolve the card you really care about.

-#12.
+#7.
 Teferi, Time Raveler

 Teferi, Time Raveler

-Playing Teferi, Time Raveler turn three on the play and bouncing your opponent’s 2-drop doesn’t literally win the game, but it often feels like it, putting you in an amazing spot.
+Playing Teferi, Time Raveler turn 3 on the play and bouncing your opponent’s 2-drop doesn’t literally win the game, but it often feels like it, putting you in an amazing spot.
 This is just an absurdly powerful planeswalker.
 If you land this, you shut off your opponent’s countermagic and make their removal even worse.
 When you start ticking up, it lets you leverage sorceries without timing restrictions and threatens to bounce opposing permanents.

-#8.
+#6.
 Solitude

 Solitude

-#7.
+#5.
 Lightning Bolt

 Lightning Bolt

 This list has a lot of Azorius cards because those colors are where control usually ends up, but Lightning Bolt is a solid reason to build an Izzet control deck.
-This kills almost every early threat while providing you with a way to pressure planeswalkers.
+This removes almost every early threat while providing you with a way to pressure planeswalkers.
 In the late game, these can add up to a surprisingly fast clock once you’re in control.

-#6.
+#4.
 Snapcaster Mage

 Snapcaster Mage